c8501024/DipoleFieldLines/README.md

 # Dipole Field Animation Visualizations

-This repository contains three Python scripts for simulating and visualizing the electromagnetic fields of a Hertzian dipole (Half wave dipole currently not fully supported).
+This repository contains three Python scripts for simulating and visualizing (output as gif animations) the electromagnetic fields of a Hertzian dipole (half wave dipole currently not fully supported).
 It includes both 2D and 3D visualizations of electric and magnetic fields as well as the energy (Poynting vector) flow.
+The scripts are inspired by the animations as done by leifiphysik.
+You can easily customize the code for your own purpose.
+The documentation is going to be reworked in the future.

 ---